alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/building.md

     FVP and the MPS3 FPGA, this should be left to the default value of
     SSE-300:
   - `sse-300` (default - [Arm® Corstone™-300](https://developer.arm.com/ip-products/subsystem/corstone/corstone-300))

+- `CMAKE_TOOLCHAIN_FILE`: This built-in CMake parameter can be used to override the default toolchain file used for the build.
+All the valid toolchain files are in the scripts directory.
+For example, see [bare-metal-gcc.cmake](../../scripts/cmake/toolchains/bare-metal-gcc.cmake).

 - `TENSORFLOW_SRC_PATH`: Path to the root of the TensorFlow directory.
     The default value points to the TensorFlow submodule in the